SuperMo0/MyBlog-Deploy/README.md

 # Blog Application

-A full-stack blog platform featuring a public reader interface and a secure admin dashboard for content management.
+A full-stack blog platform featuring a public reader interface and an admin dashboard for content management.
+This project is part of my full-stack learning journey; it was built before I learned Prisma, so I wrote plain SQL queries, which made me appreciate Prisma and ORMs in general.
+I also integrated TinyMCE, a rich text editor with many features.

 ## Tech Stack